ChahinezBENF/SBA316/Readme.md

                                - The inspectionData is parsed using JSON.parse() to convert the JSON string into a usable object.
                                - Each section (reportResult1 to reportResult7) is populated with relevant data from the parsed object.
                                - DOMContentLoaded This event ensures the script runs only after the page's DOM has fully loaded
+NB : i used sepaate page for DOMContentLoaded evenet to avoid some problems

+# Function and wants to add in the future :
+ - Upload/take a picture and add it in the next pages of the report
+ - detect the location automatilcy using GPS and post it in the report
+ - add print and downoad option so the engineer can have a physical copy of the report
+ - Note section for all added notes

 # Requirement : with exemple from the code